The Elbow Joint

 The ulnar collateral ligament originates from the medial epicondyle, and attaches to the coronoid process and olecranon of the ulna.

-The arterial supply to the elbow joint is by the cubital anastomosis, which includes recurrent and collateral branches from the brachial and deep brachial arteries.
+The arterial supply to the elbow joint is from the cubital anastomosis, which includes recurrent and collateral branches from the brachial and deep brachial arteries.

 Its nerve supply is provided by the median, musculocutaneous and radial nerves anteriorly, and the ulnar nerve posteriorly.